How to Grow Daffodils for Spring Color

 Dig a hole 3 to 5 inches deep depending on the size of the bulb.
 The rule of thumb is to plant the bulbs twice as deep as they are wide.
 The pointy end, where the plant will grwo from, should be pointing up.
 Because the plants can grow to 12 to 18 inches in height and up to 9 inches around (depending on the variety), plant the bulbs 5 to 6 inches apart.
 Smaller bulbs can be planted 3 to 4 inches apart.

 Daffodils require very little care.
 They are Mediterranean plants so they prefer drier conditions.
 There is no need to water them while they are growing unless you are having an unusually dry spring.
 When the flowers have finished and start to die, it is a good idea to remove them rather than allowing them to go to seed.
 It is better that the plants put their energy into storing food in their bulb rather than making seeds.

 How to Care For Your Daffodils After They Finish Blooming

 After their bright yellow flowers are gone, it’s tempting to cut down their leaves.
-Resist the temptation Those leaves are important.
+Resist that temptation Those leaves are important.
 They are feeding the bulb so that it will grow and bloom next year.
 Some people leave the foliage, but they braid it or tie it into bundles to make it look neater.
 It’s best to leave the leaves alone.
 The entire surface needs to be exposed to the sun.

 The leaves should be left alone for at least 6 weeks after the flowers have finished.
 They can be ugly, so plant other late spring blooming plants such as peonies, hostas or daylilies that will hide the foliage.
-After 6 weeks, the leaves should be dying and it is safe to finally cut them down.
+After 6 weeks, the leaves should be dying and it will safe to finally cut them down.